tawnimartin/assignments/013/README.md

 ## Homework

-Copy the included `constructors.js` to a new projects.
+Copy the included `constructors.js` to a new project.
 Add an index.html that includes it.
 Answer all the questions and upload to __gh-pages__.

 Keep in mind in the examples in `constructors.js`
 I need to be able to test them in __gh-pages__ on the